 Whether you're someone who trusts their artistic ability or someone who believes with all your heart that you are "not creative," our step-by-step process will lead you through a process you'll find enjoyable and to a result that will be surprisingly interesting.
 Just think of it as a "recipe" that always leads to a delicious soup -- where the flavors are a little different every time!

-Example of a finished card made with our 4-Phase Good Tidings card-making "recipe."
+Example of one greeting card that can be made with our 4-Phase Good Tidings card-making "recipe."

 At card-making parties, first we get set up with our basic equipment